 Hello, everyone.
 Welcome back to the countdown.

-A picture of an adorable vintage Christmas figurine found on Pinterest.
+A sweet vintage Christmas card image found on Pinterest.
 (Image found online.
 Original source unknown.)

 What are some of your favorite Christmas songs?